ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 The standards-track Reno {{!RFC5681}} and Cubic {{?RFC9438}} congestion control algorithms send at progressively higher rates until a First-In First-Out (FIFO) buffer completely fills and packet losses then occur.
-Every connection pasing through that bottleneck experiences increased latency due to the high buffer occupancy.
+Every connection passing through that bottleneck experiences increased latency due to the high buffer occupancy.
 This adds unwanted latency that negatively impacts highly interactive applications like videoconferencing or games, but it also affects routine